 Given the growing crisis in health care delivery and financing in the 1990s, the League developed a comprehensive position supporting a health care system that provides access to affordable, quality health care for all Americans and protects patients' rights.
-In 2010, the League's efforts saw success-the Affordable Care Act (ACA) was signed into law.
+In 2010, the League's efforts saw success - the Affordable Care Act (ACA) was signed into law.
 Since 2010, the League continues to defend the ACA from challenges in Congress and the courts.

-At Convention 2010, delegates voted to study the role of the Federal Government in Public Education and in March 2012, the Board announced a new position.
+At Convention 2010, delegates voted to study the role of the federal government in public education and in March 2012, the Board announced a new position.
 Delegates to Convention 2012 adopted by concurrence a new position on Sentencing Equality.

-The League's position on Human Trafficking was adopted by concurrence at Convention 2014.
+The League's position on Human Trafficking was adopted by concurrence at Convention 2014 and Behavioral Health was added to the Health Care position at Convention 2016.